jwharm/java-gi/website/docs/register.md

 ## Signals

-Java-GI 0.7 added support for custom signals in Java classes that extend GObject.
+You can define custom signals in Java classes that extend GObject.
 For example:

 ```java
 public class Counter extends GObject {